Abbas200121/chatGpt/README.md

 ## ALi

-## Studying Full-Stack Development and API Usage – 10 Hours
+## Studying Full-Stack Development and API Usage and the project – 10 Hours

 Learned how to build a full-stack application, studied API structures, requests, and responses, and explored integrating external APIs with FastAPI.